-Top tips to avoiding the most common injuries runners face
+Top tips to avoid the most common injuries runners face.

 1. Build up slowly